Selecting Zensimu's Beer Game

 Seamless integration, functional game features and instant debriefing

-Because Mews conducts the beer game regularly (every two months on average), The Beergame App’s Annual Premium plan was the perfect match.
+Because Mews conducts the beer game regularly (every two months on average), Zensimu's Beer Game Annual plan was the perfect match.
 Perfect for continuous improvement training at large companies or organizations, as well as consultancy offers, this plan provides all advanced features for unlimited participants.

 It was also important for the consultants to customize the game in order to ensure that the simulation was adapted to each client specificities and the constraints/stakes of their respective industry.
 In addition, Mews’ consultants always collaborate with a large variety of functions within the organization, so they needed to mix and assign roles in order to give each player a fresh and new perspective of the tailored supply chain.